Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \paragraph{Future work} Our goal was to develop a general real-time inked projection with minimal stroke context via anchoring.
 Optimizing the method to account for the entire partially projected stroke may improve the projection quality.
 Relaxing the restriction of real-time inking would allow techniques such as spline fitting and global optimization that can account for the entire user stroke and geometric features of the target object.
 Local parametrizations such as DEM (\S~\ref{sec:applications}) can be used to incrementally grow or shrink the projected curve, so it does not lag the user stroke.
 Hybrid projections leveraging both proximity and raycasting are also subject to future work.

-On the interactive side, we did experiment with feedback to encourage users to draw closer to a 3D object.
+On the interactive side, we \revm{experimented} with feedback to encourage users to draw closer to a 3D object.
 For example, we tried varying the appearance of the line connecting the controller to the projected point based on line length; or providing aural/haptic feedback if the controller got further than a certain distance from the object.
 While these techniques can help users in specific drawing or tracing tasks, we found them to be distracting and harmful to stroke quality for general stroke projection.
-Bimanual interaction in VR, such as rotating the shape with one hand while drawing on it with the other (suggested by \emph{P3,19}), can also be explored.
+Bimanual interaction, such as rotating the shape with one hand while drawing on it with the other (suggested by \emph{P3,19}), can also be explored. \revm{To generalize our work to AR}, the impact of rendering quality and perception of virtual models also needs to be studied in the future.
+Drawing on physical objects in AR is another related research direction.

-Perhaps the most exciting area of future work is employing data-driven techniques to infer the user-intended projection, perhaps customized to the drawing style of individual users.
-Our study code and data will be made publicly available to aid in such endeavours.
+Application-dependent optimizations to encourage closed strokes, snapping to geometric features, or alignment with existing user-drawn curves, can also be explored in the future. \revm{Further, our user study only focused on smooth curves.
+While we show author-drawn example of curves with sharp features (Figure~\ref{fig:curveGallery}), formally testing the \emph{mimicry} technique for drawing such curves and potentially optimizing the projection to deal with sharp features is an important future direction.} But perhaps the most exciting area of future work is data-driven techniques for inferring the intended projection, perhaps customized to the drawing style of individual users.
+Our \revm{study code and data has been made publicly available at \href{https://github.com/rarora7777/curve-on-surface-drawing-vr}{\texttt{github.com/rarora7777/curve-on-surface-drawing-vr}}} to aid in such endeavours.

-In summary, this paper presents early research on processing and projection of mid-air strokes drawn on and around 3D objects, that we hope will inspire further work and applications in AR/VR.

 \begin{acks}